usnistgov/800-63-3/sp800-63b/sec10_usability.md

 <a name="sec10"></a>

+<div class="breaker"></div>

 ## 10. Usability Considerations

 _This section is informative._

-[ISO/IEC 9241-11](#ISO9241-11) defines usability as the “extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use.”
+[ISO/IEC 9241-11](#ISO9241-11) defines usability as the "extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use."
 This definition focuses on users, their goals, and the context of use as key elements necessary for achieving effectiveness, efficiency, and satisfaction.
 A holistic approach considering these key elements is necessary to achieve usability.

-A user’s goal for accessing an information system is to perform an intended task; authentication is the task that enables this goal.
-However, from the user’s perspective, authentication stands between them and their intended task.
+A user's goal for accessing an information system is to perform an intended task; authentication is the task that enables this goal.
+However, from the user's perspective, authentication stands between them and their intended task.
 Effective design and implementation of authentication makes it easy to do the right thing, hard to do the wrong thing, and easy to recover when the wrong thing happens.

-Organizations need to be cognizant of the overall implications of their stakeholders’ entire digital authentication ecosystem.
+Organizations need to be cognizant of the overall implications of their stakeholders' entire digital authentication ecosystem.
 Users often employ one or more authenticator, each for a different relying party (RP).
 They then struggle to remember passwords, to recall which authenticator goes with which RP, and to carry multiple physical authentication devices.
 Evaluating the usability of authentication is critical, as poor usability often results in coping mechanisms and unintended work-arounds that can ultimately degrade the intended security controls.

-Integrating usability into the development process can lead to authentication solutions that are secure and usable while addressing users’ authentication needs and organizations’ business goals.
+Integrating usability into the development process can lead to authentication solutions that are secure and usable while addressing users' authentication needs and organizations' business goals.

 The impact of usability across digital systems needs to be considered as part of the risk assessment when deciding on the Authenticator Assurance Level (AAL) requirements.
 Authenticators with a higher AAL sometimes offer better usability, and should be allowed for use for lower AAL applications.

 Leveraging a federation for authentication can alleviate many of the usability issues, though such an approach has its own tradeoffs, as discussed in NIST SP 800-63C, Federation and Assertions.

 This section provides general usability considerations and possible implementations, but does not recommend specific solutions.
 The implementations mentioned are examples to encourage innovative technological approaches to address specific usability needs.
 Furthermore, usability considerations and their implementation are sensitive to many factors that prevent a one-size-fits-all solution.
 For example, a font size that works in the desktop computing environment may force text to scroll off of a small OTP device screen.
-Performing a usability evaluation on the selected authenticator is a critical component of implementation; it’s important to conduct evaluations with representative users, realistic goals and tasks, and appropriate contexts of use.
+Performing a usability evaluation on the selected authenticator is a critical component of implementation; it's important to conduct evaluations with representative users, realistic goals and tasks, and appropriate contexts of use.

 ##### ASSUMPTIONS

-In this section, the term “users” means “claimants” or “subscribers.”
+In this section, the term "users" means "claimants" or "subscribers."

-Guidelines and considerations are described from the users’ perspective.
+Guidelines and considerations are described from the users' perspective.

-Accessibility is out of scope for this section, and can be addressed in an organization’s implementation plans.
+Accessibility is out of scope for this section, and can be addressed in an organization's implementation plans.

 ### 10.1.
 Usability Considerations Common to Authenticators